 For an overview of signal routing and equipment set up, please watch the video below:

-However, for a detailed guide please read on!
+For a step-by-step routing guide please read on!

-There are a number of quick checks you can do to ensure the equipment is set up correctly.
-Here are a few things to try:
+There are a number of quick checks you can do to ensure the equipment is set up correctly:

 The speakers should be switched on at the wall socket and at the back of the speaker.
 An LED light on the speaker will indicate they have power.